skunklabz/tk4-hercules/SECURITY.md

 ## Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in TKX-Hercules, please follow these steps:
+If you discover a security vulnerability in TK4-Hercules, please follow these steps:

 ### 1. **DO NOT** create a public GitHub issue
 Security vulnerabilities should be reported privately to avoid potential exploitation.